DWJStraat/GROKA-bot/README.md

 # GROKA-bot
-Een Telegram bot bedoeld voor GROKA 2023
+A Telegram bot written to manage a schedule for a large group.